Skip to main content Skip to content

 For over three years I’ve been co-leading a group, Whiteness Critical Reflection, dedicated to analyzing white culture.
 We dive into the ugly parts, recognize the redeemable parts, and explore how whiteness interacts with other cultures.
 On the academic side of my work, I’m asking how the white US Evangelical church can address its race-related moral injury and guide its people toward racial solidarity.

-Beyond work, I love sharing deep conversations, eating delicious food, and exploring my home—the beautiful island of Maui, Hawai’i.
+Beyond work, I love sharing deep conversations, eating delicious food, and exploring nature.

 Education